chris1642/Local-Power-BI-Impact-Analysis-Governance/README.md

 # Local Power BI Governance & Impact Analysis Solution

-**This is the local Report/Model Version.
-If looking for the version that leverages the Power BI Service and REST API across all Workspaces, check out here: https://github.com/chris1642/Power-BI-Backup-Impact-Analysis-Governance-Solution**
+## All-in-one solution for local Power BI reports/models

-- Everything within the script is limited to your access within the Power BI environment.
+*This is the local Report/Model Version.
+If looking for the version that leverages the Power BI Service and REST API across all Workspaces, check out: https://github.com/chris1642/Power-BI-Backup-Impact-Analysis-Governance-Solution*

 - All computer requirements are at the user level and do not require admin privileges.
 - There are ZERO pre-reqs.
-It's as simple as downloading this repo into C:\Power BI Backups, opening Powershell, and running the included 'Final PS Script'
+It's as simple as downloading this repo into C:\Power BI Backups, placing your local files in the dedicated folder, opening Powershell, and running the included 'Final PS Script'

 ## All-in-one solution for local Power BI reports/models